d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 $$\mathrm{PPL} := \exp\left(-\frac{1}{n} \sum_{t=1}^n \log p(x_t \mid x_{t-1}, \ldots, x_1)\right)$$

 It can be best understood as the harmonic mean of the number of real choices that we have when deciding which word to pick next.
 Note that perplexity naturally generalizes the notion of the cross-entropy loss defined when we introduced the softmax regression (:numref:`sec_softmax`).
-That is, for a single symbol both definitions are identical measures, since one is the exponential of the other.
+That is, for a single symbol both definitions are identical bar the fact that one is the exponential of the other.
 Let us look at a number of cases:

 * In the best case scenario, the model always estimates the probability of the next symbol as $1$.
 In this case the perplexity of the model is $1$.
 * In the worst case scenario, the model always predicts the probability of the label category as 0.
 In this situation, the perplexity is infinite.
 * At the baseline, the model predicts a uniform distribution over all tokens.
 In this case, the perplexity equals the size of the dictionary `len(vocab)`.
-In fact, if we were to store the sequence without any compression, this would be the best that we could do to encode it.
+In fact, if we were to store the sequence without any compression, this would be the best we could do to encode it.
 Hence, this provides a nontrivial upper bound that any model must satisfy.

 ## Summary